-Swollen-stalked cat can commonly be found growing in the Pacific Northwestern forests in late summer to fall.
+Swollen-stalked cat can commonly be found growing in the Pacific Northwestern forests from late summer to fall.

 It’s often associated with conifers, especially spruce in sandy and silty soils.

-Catathelasma ventricosum looks very similar to matsutakes (thricholoma magnivelare) but is differentiated first by its foot that enlargens as it goes up and it’s decurrent gills.
+Catathelasma ventricosum looks very similar to matsutakes (thricholoma magnivelare) but is differentiated first by its foot that enlarges as it goes up and its decurrent gills.

 Often grows isolated but sometimes in small patches of two or three.